-- Describe the problems with meeting the needs of adults with co-occurring substance abuse and mental illness returning to the community from incarceration at a systems level. - Indicate the jurisdiction or tribe to be served, including information about the correctional facility or facilities from which offenders will be reentering their communities.
-Provide information on the target population (i.e., size, make-up, etc.), the number of offenders with co-occurring substance abuse and mental illness within the correctional/detention facilities who are returning to the community, and any recidivism and substance abuse data available for the target population. - Indicate the current use of risk need assessment, including the quality assurance in place for the risk need assessment. - Detail the substance abuse and mental illness screening and assessment processes in the correctional facilities. - Identify how criminogenic risk assessment and behavioral health assessments are utilized to develop reentry plans. - Define the issues with information sharing in the correctional facility and throughout the reentry process, including partnerships with the community behavioral health provider and parole or probation. - Describe current evidence-based practices and recovery support services available in the correctional facility and as offenders reenter the community, including monitoring the quality of those services. - Provide justification and support documentation for choosing a systems approach to meet offender's needs and provide the target number of offenders to receive pre- and post-release services. - Provide a baseline recidivism rate, including the method for calculating the rate, for the proposed target population and discuss what level of reduction in recidivism the applicant would consider to be a success.
-If the applicant does not have a baseline recidivism rate for a historical sample of offenders similar to the target population, provide a rate for another population.
-For instance, use a recidivism rate for offenders who have been released from a local prison or jail such as a facility recidivism rate.
-Make sure to include a description of the type of recidivism rate targeted such as arrest, conviction, revocation, and/or re-incarceration.
-Also, provide a description of the
+- Describe at a systems level current challenges in meeting the needs of adults with cooccurring substance abuse and mental illness returning to the community from incarceration. - Indicate the jurisdiction or tribe to be served, including information about the correctional facility or facilities from which offenders will be reentering their communities.
+Provide information on the target population (i.e., size, demography, etc.), the number of offenders with co-occurring substance abuse and mental illness within the correctional system who are returning to the community, and any recidivism and substance abuse data available for the target population. - Indicate the current use of risk need assessment, including the quality assurance in place. - Detail the substance abuse and mental illness screening and assessment processes in the correctional facilities. - Identify how criminogenic risk assessment and behavioral health assessments are utilized to develop reentry plans. - Define the challenges of information sharing in the correctional facility and throughout the reentry process, including partnerships with the community behavioral health provider and parole or probation services. - Describe current evidence-based practices and recovery support services available in the correctional facility and as offenders reenter the community, including systems to monitor the quality of those services. - Provide justification and support documentation for choosing a systems approach to meet offenders' needs and provide the target number of offenders to receive pre- and